htwyford/urlbar-weather/README.md

 const DARKSKY_SECRET_KEY = "<YOUR_API_KEY_HERE>";
 const BING_SECRET_KEY = "<YOUR_API_KEY_HERE>";
 ```
-  - Also note that if you wish to use live data with your API key, you must
+  Also note that if you wish to use live data with your API key, you must
   disable the TESTING_MODE boolean in `src/background.js`.

 2. `web-ext build`
 3. In your local build of Firefox, open about:debugging.
-  - Be advised that the weather result is not currently supported in Nightly.
-    In the meantime, [contact Harry Twyford](mailto:harry@mozilla.com) for a .diff
-    to apply to your local build to support this result.
 4. Install the .zip file created by `web-ext build` as a temporary add-on.
 5. Search for "weather" or "weather in `<LOCATION_NAME>`" in the Urlbar.